ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** I had forgotten to update this day, but I had done JavaScript review for my hour.

+### Day 34: 30 September 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** I had to take a 5 day break due to getting sick.
+I'm back at it today with more JavaScript review to try and complete a complicated "JavaScript Practice" on Treehouse.
+I didn't complete it today, but I will tomorrow!